Political views of J. K. Rowling: Free speech

+A Letter on Justice and Open Debate

 In July 2020, Rowling signed an open letter published in Harper's Magazine titled "A Letter on Justice and Open Debate", with 150 other public figures, largely writers and academics.
 The letter states in part, "The free exchange of information and ideas, the lifeblood of a liberal society, is daily becoming more constricted", criticises "a vogue for public shaming and ostracism" and "a blinding moral certainty", warns of fear spreading in the arts and media, and denounces President Donald Trump as "a real threat to democracy".
-The letter sparked much debate about cancel culture (public criticism calling for censure of prominent people over their controversial actions or opinions).
-Rowling stated she was proud to sign the letter to defend "open debate and freedom of thought and speech".

 Objections to the letter included accusations that Rowling and the other signatories had powerful means to publish their opinions, and that it was disingenuous to attempt to silence others who might offer criticism of their views.
 Some thought that Rowling was trying to specifically suppress criticism about her statements concerning transgender topics.
 After learning who also signed the letter, Jennifer Finney Boylan expressed regret over her support, and stated she would not have signed had she known who the other signatories were.
-Rowling then sarcastically tweeted that Boylan should incur public penance for the association with her.

-Stanford Law professor Richard Thompson Ford, a signatory to the letter, stated it should not matter who signed because they do not endorse the entire gamut of viewpoints and deeds of their co-signatories.
-Writer Bari Weiss said she was proud to stand with Rowling and the other signatories.
-Several of the signers also defended their letter, saying there is a very diverse group of people supporting their stand against excessive retribution by what they called the "forces of illiberalism".
+Several of the signers defended their letter, describing it as a stand against what they called the "forces of illiberalism".